Tsuna-mi/mws-restaurant/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+The porpouse of this repo it's to accomplish the 3 stages of Mobile Web Specialist Udacity Nanodegree.

 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a **mobile-ready web application**.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.